moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 them.
 Lastly, the workshops at SciPy 2017, SciPy 2017, and the workshop for the Delta Stewardship Council, Department of Water Resources, and the California EPA provided non-academics with modern computational skills.
-My extensive contributions to open source software also provide substantial public benefit.
+My extensive contributions to open source software, particularly with the SymPy and PyDy projects, also provide substantial public benefit.

 .. _The Huffington Post: http://www.moorepants.info/blog/nsf-congress.html
 .. _The New York Times: https://www.nytimes.com/2018/07/23/well/as-easy-as-riding-a-bike.html

+.. [#] Additional external service items for the appraisal period:

+   - Inteviewed by Nature for an article on bicycle dynamics.
+   - Led workshop on computer skills in a remote village in Kenya.
+   - Taught Software Carpentry workshop at iHub Nairobi, Kenya.
+   - Maintain a professional blog and submit blogposts to the EELC.

 Acknowledgements
 ================